 The University is independent, has an international focus, and employs some 1,300 staff members that service more than 11,500 students.

 It is the school’s mission is to advance and promote knowledge and learning through academic teaching, groundbreaking research, and scholarship, all set in an environment that is encouraging innovation and continues to uphold the fundamental principles of free expression and inquiry.
-The school focuses particularly on generating knowledge and developing skills relevant to Ireland’s socio-economic needs and development.
+The school focuses particularly on generating knowledge and developing skills relevant to Ireland’s socioeconomic needs and development.

 The University of Limerick was founded in 1972 under the name ‘National Institute for Higher Education’ but in 1989 the school received its classification as the University of Limerick (UL).

-The school offers a wide range of academic programs for undergraduate to doctoral and postdoctoral degrees in the academic disciplines of Arts, Business, Humanities & Social Sciences, Science & Engineering, and Education & Health Sciences.
+The school offers a wide range of academic programs from undergraduate to doctoral and postdoctoral degrees in the academic disciplines of Arts, Business, Humanities & Social Sciences, Science & Engineering, and Education & Health Sciences.

 Considering a part-time or summer job?
 Whenever possible, we recommend taking an internship or unpaid job in an area of major or career interest over a paid job doing something unrelated to college or academics.